Fit for Life

 When everyone is coming down with the sniffles because of the chill, you are fine.
 Your immune system has been rebooted.
 You find it far easier to repel invading germs.
-You may also have fewer aches and pains and other problems that you used to have.
-By stretching your muscles more often, you have reduced tight muscles; by running you have improved your blood flow; and by lifting weights, you have strengthened your muscle.
-In addition, you may also be eating healthier foods that ensure healthier muscles, joints, and ligaments.
+You may also have fewer aches and pains and other problems than you used to have.
+By stretching your muscles more often, you have reduced tight muscles; by running, you have improved your blood flow; and by lifting weights, you have strengthened your muscle.
+You may be eating healthier foods that ensure healthier muscles, joints, and ligaments.

 You get around more